ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 between clients and servers about unrelated SCTs is risky.
-Therefore, a client with an SCT for a given server SHOULD NOT transmit that information in any other than the following two channels: to the server associated with the SCT itself; or to a Trusted Auditor, if one exists.
+Therefore, a client with an SCT for a given server SHOULD NOT transmit that information in any other than the following two channels: to the server associated with the SCT itself (via a TLS connection with a certificate identifying the Domain Name of the web site with a Host header specifying the domain name); or to a Trusted Auditor, if one exists.

 ### Privacy in SCT Feedback {#privacy-feedback}